 Will you consider requests from nonprofits that are relatively new?

 While we encourage all organizations seeking to create impact driven change to apply, our due diligence model requires three years of financial statements as evidence of financial stability.
-(Refer to FAQ entitled: Your application requires 3 years of audited or independently reviewed financial statements for more information.)
+(Refer to FAQ entitled: Your application requires 3 years of financial statements… for more information.)

 What are the guidelines for a “formal partnership” with another nonprofit organization for this grant?